Rkabacoff/qacr/README.md

 ### Using the package

-The easiest way to get started, is appropriately enough, reading the [**Getting Started**](https://rkabacoff.github.io/qacr/articles/qacr.html) guide.
+The easiest way to get started is, appropriately enough, by reading the [**Getting Started**](https://rkabacoff.github.io/qacr/articles/qacr.html) guide.
 Next, take a look at the
 [Documentation](https://rkabacoff.github.io/qacr/reference/index.html).
 There are also *vignettes* on specific topics.

 **Suggestions are always welcome!**